BurnsN-Prog/Bank-Churn-Model/README.md

 ## Bank Customer Churn Prediction

 ### Project Aim
-Analyze customer banking data and past behavior to predict which customers are likely to churn, using classification models and handling class imbalance.
+Analyze customer banking data and past behavior to predict which customers are likely to churn, using a classification model and handling class imbalance.

 ---